Knowledge Strategy

 Mind the gaps

-Apparently, the third-party reservations system and the restaurant were not communicating.
+Apparently, the reservations system and the restaurant were not communicating.
 It was no big deal in this case — we had a fine lunch at another place down the block.

 But there’s another case I’ve experienced: when using GPS navigation to go north from downtown NYC, a key exit onto the Hutchinson River Parkway is not mentioned by the ‘guide’.
 This is a much-travelled route — and this bug has been consistently present for years.
 If you were not adept at reading highway signs at high speeds, you would be seriously misled (literally).